COVID-19 FAQ’s About Admissions

 Will the COVID-19 pandemic affect the timeline for admission decision notifications?

-Law Center Admissions Office staff are working remotely in an effort to avoid delays during the application process.
+Law Center Admissions Office staff are working in person and remotely in an effort to avoid delays during the application process.
 The first round of admissions decisions are normally sent out around the Christmas/New Years break.
 After that we try to provide decisions within 30 days of a file becoming complete.
 At times during the application cycle, applicants may experience waits of 4 to 6 weeks to receive a decision.

 Will the COVID-19 pandemic affect the LSU Law application deadline?